jhpyle/mTCP/README.md

 references `force_color_prompt`:

     if [ "$TERM" = "ansi" ]; then
-        export LC_ALL=C
         force_color_prompt=yes
     fi

 If you would prefer a monochrome prompt, leave out `force_color_prompt=yes`.

-Things might work fine without the `LC_ALL=C`.
-It helps to turn off Unicode characters that might render as `¿`.

-Instead of `LC_ALL=C`, you could try `LC_ALL=en_US.ISO-8859-1`.
-Note that you may first need to run `sudo dpkg-reconfigure locales` and install the `en_US.ISO-8859-1` locale.
-The `ISO-8859-1` character set supports the "extended ASCII" codes 128-255, which the PC can display.
-Applications that support this character set include:

-* Midnight Commander
-* `tree -S`
-* Nethack with the `symset` set to `IBMGraphics`.

-Not all applications will respect the `LC_ALL` environment variable.
-Some applications might still send Unicode into your terminal.

-Depending on the application, it might be perfectly fine to refrain from setting `LC_ALL` and allowing a default locale (e.g., `en_US.utf8`) to send Unicode to the Telnet application.
-The translation between Unicode and [Code Page 437] may be sufficient.

 ## Compiling